 45.2.
 If the Grievance is not settled in accordance with the foregoing procedure, the Union may, within twelve (12) working days after receipt of the reply of the Chief Administrative Officer or designee submit the Grievance to arbitration by serving notice in writing of such submittal upon the Chief Administrative Officer or designee.
-In the event the parties are unable to agree upon an arbitrator within said twelve (12) day period, eEither party may request the Bureau of Mediation Services of the State of Minnesota to submit a panel of at least five arbitrators.
+Either party may request the Bureau of Mediation Services of the State of Minnesota to submit a panel of at least five arbitrators.
 The parties shall each have the right to alternately strike names from the panel until one name remains.
 If the parties are unable to agree on who shall strike the first name, the question shall be decided by a flip of the coin.
 The remaining person shall be the arbitrator.
-The arbitrator shall be notified of his or her selection by the parties.
+The arbitrator shall be notified of their his or her selection by the parties.

 45.3.
 The arbitrator shall have no right to amend, modify, nullify, ignore, add to, or subtract from the provisions of this Agreement.
-He or she shall consider and decide only the specific issue(s) submitted to him or her in writing by the parties, and shall have no authority to make a decision on any other issue not so submitted to him or her.
+The arbitrator He or she shall consider and decide only the specific issue(s) submitted to them him or her in writing by the parties, and shall have no authority to make a decision on any other issue not so submitted to them him or her.
 More than one Grievance may be heard by the same arbitrator by mutual agreement of the parties.
 Either party may, if it desires, submit a brief to the arbitrator setting forth its position with respect to the issue(s) involved in a Grievance.
 The arbitrator shall be without power to make decisions contrary to or inconsistent with or modifying or varying in any way the application of laws and rules and regulations having the force and effect of law.
-The arbitrator shall submit his or her decision in writing within 30 days to the parties and shall file a copy of such decision with the Bureau of Mediation Services of the State of Minnesota.
-The decision shall be based solely upon his or her interpretation of the meaning or application of the express terms of this Agreement to the facts of the Grievance presented.
+The arbitrator shall submit their his or her decision in writing within 30 days to the parties and shall file a copy of such decision with the Bureau of Mediation Services of the State of Minnesota.
+The decision shall be based solely upon the arbitrator's his or her interpretation of the meaning or application of the express terms of this Agreement to the facts of the Grievance presented.